 Some local authorities in New Zealand encourage greywater recycling, but other authorities do not.
 The local authority should be contacted before you begin to design a system.

 The sanitary plumbing connected to an on-site wastewater treatment system within the house must comply with the requirements of NZBC clause G13 Foul water.

 Greywater recycling must be designed and installed with care as it is potentially unsafe in some situations.
+These systems must be installed by a certifying drainlayer.
 Proprietary systems are available in the New Zealand market.
 To reduce risk, greywater used for garden irrigation should deliver water below the soil surface.

 Public health authorities in New Zealand typically do not support the use of greywater.

 Collected rainwater is a preferred option for toilet flushing than greywater.
 Where greywater is used for toilet flushing it should be filtered, treated to remove odours and disinfected.
 The water is likely to be cloudy.